 Traveling with children adds a level of worry and stress never imaginable.
 Forget the possibility of weather related trip delays or cancellations; you know your travel insurance will cover that.

 From the minute you close your front door, your kids are in vacation mode.
 They jump off rock cliffs; they pick up jelly fish; they ski down mountains backwards and they trip over their own feet on cobblestone streets.
 The possible injuries are unpredictable.

 Lucky for parents everywhere – travel insurance also can cover all of that.
 It’s an easy, cost-effective way to travel worry-free with minors.
 Below are three main benefits when insuring kids on trips:

-Family Freebies.
-It’s not a sale, a special offer, a discount, or a gimmick; it’s a little-known perk some travel insurance providers offer year-round.
-Many policies are designed to be specifically family-friendly and offer coverage at no cost for children under the age of 17 when they’re traveling with an immediate family member.
-Better yet, while some policies define “immediate family” as parents and grandparents, others have expanded the definition to include other family members such as aunts and uncles.
+Insure for Free.
+It’s a little-known perk, but some travel insurance providers offer free coverage for anyone under the age of 17 when traveling with an immediate family member.
+While some policies define “immediate family” as parents and grandparents, others have expanded the definition to include other family members such as aunts and uncles.

 Emergency Care.
-It could happen to any of us, but for some reason, sudden illnesses and injuries do seem to happen more frequently to children than adults.
-On vacation, a kid who comes down with the stomach bug du jour, or falls on the beach and ends up needing stitches, could end up adding a hefty unexpected expense to your travel budget; depending on where you’re vacationing and what your regular health insurer’s regulations are, you may not be covered for medical care away from home.
-Looking into travel insurance policies that will reimburse you for emergency medical care while you’re traveling seems like a smart move if you consider the potential costs of an ER visit halfway around the world.
+It could happen to any of us, but for some reason, sudden illnesses and injuries seem to happen more frequently to children.
+On vacation, a kid who comes down with the stomach bug du jour or falls on the beach and needs stitches could add a hefty, unexpected expense to your travel budget.
+Depending on where you’re vacationing, your primary health insurer may not cover medical care away from home.
+Looking into travel insurance policies that will reimburse you for emergency medical care could be a smart move if you consider the probability of your child landing in the ER half way around the world.